jaschavanzyl/invictus-alpha-graduate-programme/README.md

 ### Question 3 - Python Documentation

 The program fetches the 5 minute interval OHCLV data for the past year from FTX using the `ccxt` Python package.
 Since FTX only allows a user to pull a certain amount of data at any given time, the program needs to send multiple request.
-During this period, the program will append the data received data from each request to a Pandas `data_frame` variable.
+During this period, the program will append the data received from each request to a Pandas `DataFrame` object.
 Once the desired length is satisfied, the program will continue execution.

 The **Sharpe ratio** is calculated by taking the percentage change of closing prices and subtracting the risk-free rate divided by `n ( n = days in a year * number of 5 minutes in a day)`.
 The program then calculates the mean of the result as well as the standard deviation of the percentage changes prior to subtracting the risk-free rate.
 This mean is the divided by the standard deviation and the result is multiplied by the square root of `n`, which annualizes the data.